 The largest set of PPACA cases are the various challenges to HHS’s contraception mandate, under which employer-provided group-insurance plans must cover all forms of FDA-approved contraception and sterilization procedures.
 According to the federal government, this mandate is necessary to implement the Obamacare requirement that insurers cover preventive-care services without cost-sharing, but many religious groups have objected on the grounds that this would force religiously affiliated employers to pay for services that violate their religious convictions.
 They contend that such a mandate contravenes the Religious Freedom Restoration Act of 1993 (RFRA), if not the First Amendment’s protection of religious practice too.
 In response, the administration said it would find some way to accommodate religious institutions, but then went ahead and finalized the mandate as originally proposed.

-, and it’s unlikely that any accommodation other than a blanket exemption for religious groups will make these claims go away.
+#ad#The religious institutions concerned about the mandate were not convinced, and many have gone to court.
+According to the Becket Fund, more than 30 cases pursuing RFRA and constitutional claims against the mandate are pending in federal court.
+These cases present a serious challenge to the mandate, for reasons Ed Whelan has explained, and it’s unlikely that any accommodation other than a blanket exemption for religious groups will make these claims go away.
 It is difficult (if not impossible) to mandate contraception coverage without forcing many religious institutions, such as religiously affiliated hospitals and colleges, to pay for it.
 HHS Secretary Kathleen Sebelius has suggested such costs could just be shifted to insurers, but religious institutions that self-insure, as many companies do, would still have to pay directly for contraception.

 The contraception-mandate cases are not the only lawsuits in town.
 Physician-owned hospitals have raised constitutional challenges to PPACA provisions limiting their reimbursement under Medicare, and other service providers are likely to challenge implementation decisions that compromise their bottom lines.
 In addition, the Goldwater Institute filed the first challenge to the Independent Payment Advisory Board (IPAB) on separation-of-powers grounds.
 IPAB is Congress’s effort to constrain the growth of Medicare costs by creating an independent agency empowered to issue self-executing limitations on which services the government will cover, and how much it will pay for them.
 IPAB’s purported independence has come at the cost of accountability.
 IPAB is not dependent upon annual appropriations from Congress, need not follow traditional administrative processes, and is not subject to judicial review.
 As if that were not enough, the PPACA provides that Congress may dissolve IPAB only if it follows a specified procedure during a seven-month period in 2017 — a statutory provision even the Obama administration has acknowledged could not hold up in court.